wagoodman/my-dev-box/lxd-ansible/README.md

-# MyUSCIS Dev Box
-Create a local self contained environment for development on myUSCIS projects.
+Ansible is used to provision the system container with the necessary development dependencies (Ruby, Rails, Nginx/Passenger, Java, PostgreSQL, Node.js, npm, bower, and elasticsearch).
 The virtualization provider is assumed to be LXC/LXD containers (system containers).
-Ansible is used to provision the system container with the necessary development dependencies (Ruby, Rails, Nginx/Passenger, Java, PostgreSQL, Node.js, npm, bower, and elasticsearch).

 The provided Ansible scripts also shares a chosen directory with the guest system container such that all development sources reside on the host.
 In this